ESA-APEx/apex_documentation/propagation/onboarding.md

 further integration into the APEx Algorithm Catalogue.

 :::{.callout-tip}
-A full list of the APEx-compliant algorithm hosting platforms is available [here](index.qmd#what-are-the-platforms-to-choose-from).
+A full list of the known APEx-compliant algorithm hosting platforms is available [here](index.qmd#what-are-the-platforms-to-choose-from).
 :::

 ### Automated Testing and Benchmarking